itrummer/qdata/README.md

 # Q-Data

-Q-Data is a one-day workshop, collocated with SIGMOD, that explores the potential of quantum computing and quantum-inspired hardware accelerators for data processing and data management.
+Q-Data is a half-day workshop, collocated with SIGMOD 2024, that explores the potential of quantum computing and quantum-inspired hardware accelerators for data processing and data management.

 ## Motivation